Terms and conditions

 Payments

-Payments for day trips must be made at least 72 hours in advance via TWINT or bank transfer to guarantee your reservation.
-No cash payments are allowed.
+Payment for day hikes must be made at least 72 hours in advance via TWINT or bank transfer in order to secure your reservation.

 Jurisdiction

-In the event of a dispute, Swiss law applies, with jurisdiction in the canton of Vaud, Switzerland.
+In the event of a dispute, Swiss law applies, with jurisdiction in the canton of Vaud (Switzerland).

 David Erard